theoptips/contentCodeDiv/twitterbootstrap.md

 ######Advice
 - Advice: Use inspect element on the official documentation page to see the sample source codes By Dilys rep: 1
+- Advice: Make frequent use of styling with class names. e.g. table table-striped are class names that help style your table Bootstrap style with stripes.
+By Dilys rep: 1

 ###### Companies
 - many silicon valley startups use Twitter Bootstrap as a prototyping framework for their web design